Ian8VT/Ian8VT.github.io/saga/uludag/aa_uludag_lab.md

 ### Results and Discussion

 In the following maps, the baselayer hillshade and channel network maps provided are from ASTER data.
-Within each of the maps, there is a smaller map which annotates areas of error on the baseline ASTER map.
+Within each of the maps, there is a smaller map which annotates areas of error on the baselayer ASTER map.
 These annotation maps are a result of subtracting the channel network outputs of SRTM from ASTER.
 In these annotatation maps, red lines demonstrate locations in which ASTER data resulted in the presence of a stream feature when SRTM did not.
 Blue lines in the annotation maps are locations where SRTM input data resulted in the calculation of a stream in the channel network while ASTER data did not.

 ![final_image](/saga/uludag/final_2.png)